 There are instances where designs have significant flaws and can be missed by architects, however, an inspector will catch any flaws before the project progresses to that state.

 Conducting any renovation or new build without a permit can land you serious fines.
 There is also a chance that the completed work may be ordered to be torn down.
-Not only can you jeopardize the structural integrity of the home when you complete work without a permit, but you can also be blocked when it’s time to sell the property.
+Not only can you jeopardize the structural integrity of the home when you complete work without a building permit, but you can also be blocked when it’s time to sell the property.
 In addition, if your home gets damaged during the build and you don’t have a permit, you won’t qualify for an insurance claim.
-In the City of Toronto, a work without permit penalty is a fee equal to fifty percent of the project’s permit fees.
+In the City of Toronto, a work without building permit penalty is a fee equal to fifty percent of the project’s permit fees.

 Zoning Approval